-When you give into the child’s demands, you are applying positive reinforcement to their tantrums.
+When you give in to the child’s demands, you are applying positive reinforcement to their tantrums.

-The child is basically being taught to tantrum to get what they want.
+The child is being taught to tantrum to get what they want.

 However, not giving in does not mean not paying attention.

 There is no need for parents to do anything, as the phase will pass automatically.

-The “phase” of terrible-twos passing depends heavily on how adults deal with it.
+The “phase” of terrible twos passing depends heavily on how adults deal with it.

 - 1.Mazefsky CA, White SW.
 Emotion Regulation.
 Child and Adolescent Psychiatric Clinics of North America.
 Published online January 2014:15-24. doi:10.1016/j.chc.2013.07.002

-- 2.Morris AS, Silk JS, Steinberg L, Myers SS, Robinson LR.
+- 3.Morris AS, Silk JS, Steinberg L, Myers SS, Robinson LR.
 The Role of the Family Context in the Development of Emotion Regulation.
 Social Development.
 Published online May 2007:361-388. doi:10.1111/j.1467-9507.2007.00389.x

-- 4.Chang L, Schwartz D, Dodge KA, McBride-Chang C. Harsh Parenting in Relation to Child Emotion Regulation and Aggression.
+- 7.Chang L, Schwartz D, Dodge KA, McBride-Chang C. Harsh Parenting in Relation to Child Emotion Regulation and Aggression.
 Journal of Family Psychology.
-Published online 2003:598-606. doi:10.1037/0893-322.214.171.1248
+Published online 2003:598-606. doi:10.1037/0893-3184.108.40.2068

-- 5.Kochanska G, Barry RA, Stellern SA, O’Bleness JJ.
+- 8.Kochanska G, Barry RA, Stellern SA, O’Bleness JJ.
 Early Attachment Organization Moderates the Parent-Child Mutually Coercive Pathway to Children’s Antisocial Conduct.
 Child Development.
 Published online July 2009:1288-1300. doi:10.1111/j.1467-8624.2009.01332.x